Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ1: Uncertainty in LLMs

 {\bf Closed-box access.} Recently, many tech companies have restricted model access by securing their models behind the Application Programming Interfaces (APIs), making it more challenging to apply methods that require direct access \cite{huang2023lookbeforeyouleap, ulmer2024apricot}.
 The methods that calibrate these models are called closed-box methods.
 However, built-in (open-box) methods can be more informative than post-hoc methods that apply only to the last or penultimate layer, though which approach is better is still an open question \cite{wang2020transcal, xiong2023canllmexpress}.
-However, integrating open-box methods to LLMs can be complex and require computational power \cite{lin2023generatingwithconfblackbox}.
+Integrating open-box methods into LLMs can be complex and computationally demanding \cite{lin2023generatingwithconfblackbox}.
 In contrast, closed-box methods are simpler to integrate and optimize for LLMs, especially as recent research increasingly focuses on verbalizing uncertainty using prompt engineering \cite{lin2022teachingmodelstoexpress, kadavath2022llmsknowmostly,wang2022selfconsistency, weng2022selfverification}.

-{\bf Expressing the uncertainty.} Asking LLM to express its uncertainty can be an efficient way to obtain it and reduce user mistrust \cite{lin2022teachingmodelstoexpress, xu2024sayself}.
-In \cite{kim2024uncertain1st}, authors compare first-person expression, general, and non-LLM for user questionnaires and find that expressing uncertainty can reduce over-trust, though it can lead to generic answers.
-The expression of uncertainty and CoT confidence also relates to the explainability of artificial intelligence (XAI) \cite{becker2024cyclesofthought}.
-Explainability can also be important in industry and an essential part of healthcare.
-Experts need to be able to explain the learning process of the model and then be sure if the model is reliable \cite{chua2023tacklinguncert, wang2023uncertretinal}.
+Several methods rely directly on logits, while KLE \cite{Nikitin2024KernelLE} extracts uncertainty from the diversity of generated prose, categorizing it as text-based \cite{Nikitin2024KernelLE}.

+Conformal prediction (CP) is a model-agnostic UQ method in which the prediction set containing the correct answer is treated as a sample, and the set size is used as an uncertainty proxy; larger sets indicate higher uncertainty\cite{kumar2023conformalllmmcqa, quach2023conformallangmod}.
+However, CP methods for MCQA \cite{ye2024benchmarkingllmuq} have limited adaptability to generative tasks and still require access to model logits.

+{\bf Generative adaptability.} While most conformal and prompt-based classifiers focus on classification, SPUQ \cite{gao2024spuq}, SE \cite{kuhn2023semanticuncertainty}, KLE \cite{Nikitin2024KernelLE}, Deductive Reasoning \cite{{ling2024deductiveverification}}, SelfDetection \cite{zhao2023selfdetectionanswerclustering}, and Epistemic Markers \cite{zhou2023navigating} all extend to generative applications, providing uncertainty-aware text outputs.
+LofreeCP \cite{su2024lofreecp} applies primarily to classification but can generate text under strict exchangeability conditions, albeit with limited fidelity.
+On the other hand, exchangeability underpins CP and LofreeCP by assuming identically distributed data for coverage guarantees and Bayesian uncertainty estimation drives Active-Prompt \cite{diao2023activeprompt}.
+The remaining techniques harness ensemble concepts, running multiple perturbations, samples, debates, or reasoning chains, to approximate epistemic variance.